Chhoungchhav/Bookstore-Management-System/README.md

 ### Classes & Objects

 We have a total of 11 classes:
-- Authenticate
+- Authenticate: Run log in and regsiter
 - Book
 - Customer
 - Employee
-- Login
+- Login: Logging employee in and verify existing employee ID
 - Manager
 - Operation
-- OperationManager
+- OperationManager: Includes all the function that manager can perform
-- OperationSeller
+- OperationSeller: Includes all the function that seller can perform
-- Register
+- Register: Register new employee
-- Seller
+- Seller:

 ### Inheritance